-Chinese archaeologists studying ancient rock carvings say they
+Chinese archaeologists studying ancient rock carvings

-than previously thought.
+than had previously been thought.

 later forms of ancient Chinese characters.

-including the sun, moon, stars, gods and scenes of hunting or
+including the sun, moon, stars, gods, and scenes of hunting or

-characters," Li Xiangshi, a cliff carving expert at the North
+characters were also found, according to Li Xiangshi, a cliff carving expert at the North

-"The pictographs are similar to the ancient hieroglyphs of
+were said to be similar to the ancient hieroglyphs of

-Until the discovery, the earliest characters included
+Until the discovery, the earliest known characters